T

 • Purchase a Brussels Card for free entry to many attractions and unlimited public transport.

-• Learn a few basic French or Dutch phrases – locals appreciate the effort.
+• Learn a few basic French or Dutch phrases; while English is widely spoken, locals appreciate the effort.

-• Public transport is efficient; utilize the metro and trams to save time and energy.
+• Public transport in Brussels is efficient; consider using trams and metro to save time and energy.

 Packing highlights